 No worries, Pocket has got you covered.
 It also has browser extensions/plugins for all the major browsers including Microsoft Edge.

 Yes, recently Pocket has launched a feature using which you can share articles and videos to your Pocket friends with just a few clicks and your friend can do the same too.

 You can also enable notifications so that you can immediately see what your friend has shared with you.

 Automate Your Pocket App

-I use Twitter a lot and come through a lot of great articles on Twitter.
+I use Twitter a lot and have come through a lot of great articles on Twitter.
 And, now I have set up automation which saves all my liked tweets containing a link to my Pocket list.